 A: We are happy to provide our customers with free estimates on all electrical work that can be properly and fairly estimated.
 Any new construction or remodeling projects along with projects that require new circuitry or the relocation of electrical items can be estimated and these estimates are always free.
 We can not provide estimates for electrical work that requires troubleshooting to determine what the problem is in order to give the estimate for the repairs.
-In electrical work many times when expelling labor to troubleshoot the problem the actual fix is minor and is repaired during the troubleshooting.
+In electrical system maintenance or electrical work many times when expelling labor to troubleshoot the problem the actual fix is minor and is repaired during the troubleshooting.
 The cost of the repair is in troubleshooting the problem.